-To date, we have funded our operations primarily through equity offerings, including our initial public offering in February 2011, and borrowings under our secured debt financing arrangements.
+To date, we have funded our operations primarily through equity offerings, issuances of debt, and borrowings under our secured debt financing arrangements.
 Based on our current plans and expectations, we will require additional funding to achieve our goal of producing and selling approximately 350 million gallons of isobutanol in 2015.
 In addition, the cost of preparing, filing, prosecuting, maintaining and enforcing patent, trademark and other intellectual property rights and defending against claims by others that we may be violating their intellectual property rights, including the current litigation with Butamax, may be significant.
 Moreover, our plans and expectations may change as a result of factors currently unknown to us, and we may need additional funds sooner than planned.
 We may also choose to seek additional capital sooner than required due to favorable market conditions or strategic considerations.